 The National Constitution Center in Old City hosts a celebration of African-American history during Black History Month.
-Explore the museum’s The Story of We the People exhibit to discover key milestones in African-American history.
+Explore the museum with the African-American History Self-Guided Tour and discover key milestones in African-American history.
 During daily interactive programs, visitors can learn about the lives of African-American leaders, the history behind the Emancipation Proclamation, items from former President Barack Obama's inauguration and more.
-Flash your SEPTA Pass for $2 off admission with this Perk.
+Flash your SEPTA Key or Pass for $2 off admission with this Perk.
 To get there, hop SEPTA Route 17, 33, 38, 44, 47, 48, 57 or ride the Market-Frankford Line to 5th Street/Independence Hall Station.
 Plan your trip here.

 The Philadelphia History Museum at the Atwater Kent's Collection contains approximately 600 artifacts relating to black history in the city.
 These items, each with their own story, are part of a broader narrative about the historical African American experience in Philadelphia.
-On Saturday, February 10, the museum hosts The Story of Thomas Mattox, which discusses historic precedent made by Thomas Mattox in 1942 and Philadelphia’s leading role in the Second Underground Railroad.
+In addition to these items, the museum also houses the permanent exhibition Taking a Stand for Equality which highlights Octavius V. Catto’s legacy of activism for equal access to education, public transportation, voting rights, and full citizenship.
 Located on South 7th Street, there's so many ways to get here on SEPTA.
 Hop SEPTA Route 9, 17, 21, 33, 38, 42, 44, 47, 61, 62, or the Market-Frankford Line or Broad Street Line (Broad–Ridge Spur) to 8th Street Station.
 Plan your trip here.

 Located in the Port Richmond section of Philadelphia, Lest We Forget Slavery Museum is committed to ensuring the legacy of slavery be told.
 The museum features the most extensive collection of slavery artifacts, Jim Crow memorabilia and information ever assembled for public examination.
 Get there on SEPTA Routes 25 or 73.
 Plan your trip here.